5 Ways to Combat the Flu This Flu Season

 Get a Flu Shot

 Over time, improved and protective vaccines have been developed for all kinds of individuals, whether old or young, whether pregnant or having any kind of chronic disease.
 However, some people need to be cautious about flu shots.
-It’s best to contact your primary care physician to see if a flu shot is right for you.
+It’s best to contact your primary care physician to see if a flu shot is right for you this flu season.

 Children and the Elderly Are at Risk